Power Outages Caused by Storms and Other Factors Leave Your Home and Family Without Essential Electric Power

 Priority based load management allows a smaller, more fuel-efficient, and less costly standby generator to do the job of a larger generator which costs more and uses more fuel.

 The controller lies at the heart of the generator.
 It handles all standby generator functions from start up to shut down and monitors the generator for problems.
 Some models handle the power outage detection, others rely on the transfer switch to detect an outage.
 In either case, a short delay of a few seconds ensures the outage is not momentary.
 The engine starts and stabilizes at full speed after about five seconds.
-At the same time, the alternator output reaches full voltage and the system is ready to handle the full load electrical load.
+At that same time, the alternator output reaches full voltage and the system is ready to handle the full load electrical load.

 After the utility restores power, the controller runs the engine in a cool-down cycle, usually for about a minute, and then shuts the generator down.
 To keep the standby generator lubricated and ready to run, the controller will also exercise the generator on a set schedule.
 It starts the unit, lets it run for a short period, then shuts it down again.